 Germ cell tumors: If you have a dysgerminoma tumor, the most frequent kind of germ cell cancer, your doctor does surgery to remove the cancer from your pelvis and abdomen.
-They also take out your uterus (a procedure known as a hysterectomy), along with both ovaries and fallopian tubes (a surgery known as a bilateral salpingo-oophorectomy.
+They also take out your uterus (which is known as a hysterectomy), along with both ovaries and fallopian tubes (a surgery known as a bilateral salpingo-oophorectomy).
 You’ll get chemotherapy afterward.
 If you have other types of germ cell tumors, you’ll get chemotherapy before and/or after surgery.

-They could also do another surgery, called a second-look laparotomy, after the first one to see if any cancer remains.
+They could also do another surgery, called a second-look laparotomy, after the first one to see if any cancer is still there.
 You can also talk to your doctor about taking part in a clinical trial to help researchers try out new treatments.